Lifestyle

 The beret is a clothing piece that is a part of a uniform or a fashion piece.
 It is a French style headwear that is soft, round and crown-flat, often worn by artists, the French, soldiers, police officers, and students.
 The beret hairstyle imitates the headwear.
 The hair is woven all to either the left or right front corner of the head and dropping over one side of the forehead and ear.

-All Back and Base
+1. All Back and Baseall back and base

 The All back and base hairstyle is the most common hairstyle mix.
 The hair is braided all to the back with a little section in front braided into a side fringe to form the base.
 This mixed hairstyle is the simplest of all and can be jazzed up as pleased.